 Our vision: “Crowdsourcing the human condition to inspire communication, foster wonder and generate empathy”

-We’re podcasters and anthropologists on a mission: to inspire communication, foster wonder, and generate empathy through open format dialogues and conversations.
-We are inspired by Anthropologist Ruth Benedict’s claim that anthropology’s job is to make the world safe for human differences.
-Why does all this matter?
-Ecological and political crises that affect the entire world force us to recognize that there is no ‘outside’ from which we can just sit back and observe.
-Rising nationalism, resource shortages, rights abuses and migration plague many around the globe.
-We podcast to reveal the social processes and systemic violence behind these issues, bring to light the lives of people living these realities every day, and give listeners positive tools to better engage and thrive in today’s world.
+We’re anthropologists on a mission, inspired by Anthropologist Ruth Benedict’s claim that anthropology’s job is to make the world safe for human differences.
+More than ever, anthropology matters because ecological and political crises that affect the world force us to recognize on an individual scale that there is no ‘outside’ from which we can just sit back and observe.
+Rising nationalism, resource shortages, rights abuses and migration are realities that characterize the daily lives of many around the globe.
+We podcast to reveal the social processes and systemic violence behind those issues and give listeners positive tools to better engage and thrive in today’s world.

 This Anthro Life is a production of Missing Link Studios and an official collaborator with the American Anthropological Association, the Society for Applied Anthropology, and SAPIENS.
 Additionally, This Anthro Life has published about podcast pedagogy on the University of Toronto Press blog Teaching Culture and has produced a crossover series in collaboration with the Smithsonian Center for Folklife and Cultural Heritage prominent international anthropology blog Anthrodendum.
 Over the past 6 years, Dr. Ryan Collins and Dr. Adam Gamwell have also presented the work of TAL at multiple national conferences.
 With over 120 episodes, Adam and Ryan are excited to see what topics and themes come to characterize TAL for the next hundred.
 Our episodes run between 20 minutes – just long enough for a quick morning commute or a workout – up to an hour – enough time to kick back and really dig into a story.